GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

 - **applicant_origin_country**: is a dimension table whose data source is the description file in the I94 Immigration Data dataset.
 It contains a 3-digit code and the name of each country from which an immigrant could come.
 - **status_flag**: is a dimension table whose data source the I94 Immigration Data dataset.
 It contains the one-letter status for different stages that the immigrant went through.
 - **admission_port**: is a dimension table whose data source is the description file in the I94 Immigration Data dataset.
 It contains the code and information about the admission port through which the immigrant passed.
-- **arriaval_mode**: is a table of dimensions whose data source is the I94 Immigration Data dataset and its description file.
+- **arrival_mode**: is a table of dimensions whose data source is the I94 Immigration Data dataset and its description file.
 It contains information about how the immigrant arrived in the US.
 - **date**: is a dimension table whose data source the I94 Immigration Data dataset.
-It contains all possible data from the columns in the source dataset.
+It contains all possible dates from the columns in the source dataset.
 - **immigran_application**: is the fact table in the data model.
-It has as a data source both the I94 Immigration Data dataset and the visa, status_flag and arriaval_mode tables from which it takes the id columns.
-This table contains information on the application submitted by the immigrant.
+It has as a data source both the I94 Immigration Data dataset and the *visa*, *status_flag* and *arrival_mode* tables from which it takes the id columns.
+This table contains information on the application submitted by the immigrants.

 More details related to the columns in the tables can be found in [docs/data_dictionary.md](docs/data_dictionary.md).